 Skip to Content

-The Two Things About HypnoBirthing That Drive Me Crazy
+The Disadvantages of HypnoBirthing That Drive Me Crazy

+Before we dive in, let’s talk about what HypnoBirthing is.
 Hypnobirthing is a childbirth preparation method that harnesses the power of hypnosis and relaxation for those planning a natural childbirth in or out of the hospital.
-Despite its effectiveness at decreasing the fear and pain of childbirth, there are two things about HypnoBirthing that drive me crazy.
+HypnoBirthing is an excellent method of managing pain in childbirth.
+However, despite its effectiveness at decreasing the fear and pain of childbirth, there are two disadvantages of HypnoBirthing for first time moms to consider.

 Benefits of HypnoBirthing